fuzzywalrus/Gulp-Sass-JS-BrowserSync-Boilerplate/README.md

  To stop your project, hit command-period  (OS X) on your terminal window.
 Anytime you hit save on a Scss file or JS file; gulp will recompile your changes.

+# Styleguides!

+CSSTricks wrote a great article called, [Build a Style Guide Straight from Sass](https://css-tricks.com/build-style-guide-straight-sass/).
+I highly recommend reading it!
+I've included a gulp task, gulp styleguides, ready to generate KSS style guides.

+KSS uses Sass comments to generate style guides automagically in a very platform agnostic way.
+You can configure KSS in the kss-config.json